Apple Pay

 If you followed the above steps correctly, you should now have the following:

-- a merchant ID (for example,
+- An Apple merchant ID (for example,

 merchant.com.mywebsite.sandbox

-) - Checkout.com linked to your merchant ID
+). - Checkout.com linked to your merchant ID.

-- a domain verified by Apple
+- A domain verified by Apple

-- a
+- A

 .key